 The main role of the Program Coordinating Team (PCT) is to liaise with the International Advisory Committee and the Country Coordinating Committees, with a particular focus on program outcomes.
-It meets and communicates as regularly as is appropriate.
-The PCT is comprised of four members – Chair (JTI), a project manager (Winrock International), and two desk officers (ILO).
+The four member of the team meet and communicates as regularly as is appropriate.

 The responsibilities of the PCT include:

 - coordinate and consolidate program documents and work plans

 - coordinate program monitoring and evaluation plans

 - advise on strategic orientations to execute program work plan and key program indicators

 Country Coordinating Committee (CCC)

 The purpose of the Country Coordinating Committees (CCC) is to facilitate continuous communication and to keep local stakeholders informed about current activities, and to identify additional opportunities for productive collaboration in all of the countries where ARISE operates.
 They also align implementation strategies to build synergies into the program and identify opportunities.
 The composition of the CCC aims to be fully representative, each with three members at local level.
 It meets monthly and depending on specific agendas, it may also be attended by other parties, for example ARISE field officers, other partners colleagues, tripartite constituents (government, employer and worker organizations), local authorities (municipality, district), or members from farmers organizations.
 The chair is responsible for taking the minutes and circulating them to the Program Coordination Team at headquarter level.

 - ensure ongoing coordination for the execution of the work plan